Bhandara (Hinduism)

-Bhandara service in Hinduism is the special free of cost meal, served to the devotees present in the Temple.
-Food is wholeheartedly cooked and served also to the needy devotees waiting in short distance to the Temple.
+Bhandara service in Hinduism is a free communal meal, served to the devotees present in the Temple.
+Food is prepared and served to devotees waiting in short distance to the Temple.
 Bhandara, a festive occasion as a part of thanksgiving the lord and service to people in Hinduism.

-We can also define Bhandara in this way.
-Like we put some flour at some place and put more rice grains and then it will be useful for insects and birds etc., this is also a kind of bhandara.

 History

-Bhandara a district in Maharashtra which is also known as the “Rice bowl of the country”.
+Bhandara is also the name of a district in Maharashtra which is also known as the “Rice bowl of the country”.
 Practicing Bhandara is mostly done by rich people, as welfare service to the God after thanksgiving.
 It also can be organized by any individual (referred to as the Yajamana) who wishes to thank the Lord.
 In Hinduism, after performing the holy rituals and community worshipping the almighty, the Yajamana serves food to the poor and the needy.

 The Indian government has introduced a scheme known as ‘'Seva Bhoj Yojna’' to reimburse the government share of the Central Goods and Services Tax and the Integrated Goods and Service Tax for purchases by religious institutions of certain products for providing free meals.
-It will cover the raw ingredients of meals and is expected to cost a total of Rs.
+The scheme covers the raw ingredients of meals and is expected to cost a total of Rs.
 325.00 Crores in the 2018/2019 fiscal year.
 To qualify, an institution will need to serve food free of charge to over 5000 people in the year.

 Initiatives

 Satlok Ashram

-Satlok Ashram, lead by Sant Rampal Ji, is a spiritual leader who organizes large-scale Bhandaras at Satlok Ashrams located across India.
+Satlok Ashram, led by Sant Rampal Ji, is a spiritual leader who organizes large-scale Bhandaras at Satlok Ashrams located across India.
 These Bhandaras often coincide with major religious programs such as Divya Dharma Yagya Diwas, Kabir Prakat Diwas, and the Avataran Diwas.
 In addition to meal distribution, these events frequently include social welfare activities such as blood donation camps, anti-addiction drives, and dowry-free marriages.
 The emphasis lies on spiritual upliftment alongside community service.